CP1404/Practicals/prac_03/README.md

 ![Unversioned Files window](../images/04image2.png)

 The solution is to add a file called `.gitignore` to your repository.
 Note the exact spelling, including the dot at the start and no extension.
 On Unix-like systems (including Mac), the dot makes a file/folder _hidden_.

 `.gitignore` is just a plain text file that stores the names of any files or folders you want Git not to track and not to warn you about.
 Your file will still exist in your _project_, but not in your _repository_.

+If you created your project from our template repository, then you already have this file.
+If not...

 **Create a file called `.gitignore`** in the **root folder** (NOT inside `prac_03` or similar) of your pracs project/repo,